Capacity Expansion Planning with pypsa#

 )

 Second, the hydrogen storage.
-This one is composed of an electrolysis to convert electricity to hydrogen, a fuel cell to re-convert hydrogen to electricity and underground storage (e.g. in salt caverns).
-We assume an energy-to-power ratio of 168 hours, such that this type of storage can be used for weekly balancing.
+This one is composed of an electrolysis to convert electricity to hydrogen, a fuel cell (or hydrogen turbine) to re-convert hydrogen to electricity and underground storage (e.g. in salt caverns).
+We assume an energy-to-power ratio of 336 hours, such that this type of storage can be used for multi-week balancing.

 capital_costs = (